Modernsapien/project-week-3/README.md

 ## Features

 - **Todo**: Keep track of tasks and topics that need to be revised.
 Users can mark completed tasks and review their previous completed tasks within a specific period.
-Additionally, the app allows filtering tasks by priority to help users prioritize their study sessions effectively.
+Additionally, the app allows filtering tasks to help users find their todos effectively.

 - **Calendar**: Plan study sessions and topics to review on specific days.
 Users can add a color code to subjects for easy visual identification.
 The app also provides filtering options to view all tasks related to a specific subject.